Chen-Abudi/web_project_4/README.md

 - Made the like button function.
 - Added the option to remove places.
 - Picture popup for images.
-- Form Validation.
-- Resets Form Validation after submitting.
+- Form Validation and resets after submitting.
 - Closing popup windows from overlay, or with the Escape key.
 - Refactor and Separate JS code into modules using OOP.
 - Using Webpack for separate JS code into Modules to minify the code.
 - Class Destructing.
+- API's request calls for necessary actions.
+- Like Button counter.
+- Update profile image pop window with link inside.
+- Popup window to check if the user is sure to remove postcard.
+- Add and Remove likes.
+- All forms UX improvement.

 ## Possible Improvements

 - Optimize the website for Disabled Users.
 - Optimize the page speed and adding security.
 - Additional animations.
-- Adding a counter to the like Buttons.
-- The option to change the profile image with popup window and link inside.
-- Popup window to check if the user is sure to remove postcard.
 - Option to select postcards group to remove together.
 - Import/export postcards.
 - Work with the server so the information can be saved.
 - Using Backend to store the forms contact changes.
+- User Registration.

 ## Deployed Project